-What is it about whales that makes them so captivating to us land roaming humans?
-These iconic ocean giants have cropped up in countless folklore tales and mythical stories as far back as the old testament where the biblical tale depicts Jonah (a man who chose not to heed gods warning) being swallowed by a giant whale.
-In the 1851 classic novel, Moby-Dick Herman Melville drew on his real-life experience as a common sailor, creating a fictional narrative about the captain of the whaling vessel seeks revenge on a sperm whale.
-Fast forward 150 years and Pixar’s Finding Nemo —the best-selling DVD of all time — features a giant blue whale that engulfs the protagonists of the film (in the form of two little reef fish) and carries them all the way across the Indian ocean to help them search for Nemo.
+What is it about whales that makes them so captivating?
+These iconic ocean giants have cropped up in countless folklore tales and mythical stories as far back as the old testament, where the biblical tale depicts Jonah—a man who chose not to heed gods warning—swallowed by a giant whale.
+In the 1851 classic novel Moby-Dick Herman Melville drew on his real life experience as a common sailor, creating a fictional narrative about the captain of the whaling vessel seeks revenge on a sperm whale.
+Fast forward 150 years and Pixar’s Finding Nemo (the best-selling DVD of all time) features a giant blue whale which engulfs the protagonists of the film (in the form of two little reef fish) and carries them all the way across the Indian ocean to help them search for Nemo.
 These fictitious narratives of old and new are testimony to the deep fascination humans have held with whales throughout history.

 As we've grown up and ventured to new parts of the world we have been lucky enough to have a few magical real-life encounters with whales in the wild.
 The first was during my time living in Canada on the wild coastline of Vancouver Island, at what I considered then to be one of my local surf beaches.
 During an early morning surf whilst living on Vancouver Island, I spotted a humpback breaking the water on the horizon line.
 It was just for a split second but it was enough to make my heart leap with joy.

 In 2018 we spent a week aboard a Sea Shepherd vessel on their mission to save the critically endangered Vaquita Porpoise.
 Within minutes of leaving the harbour, the crew spotted a fin whale and calf on the horizon, bringing smiles and cheers of delight to the ocean activists onboard.